mrmacete/writeups/crackmes.de/berkeley/README.md

 Reconnaissance with r2
 ----------------------

-I'll try to reduce this section to the bone, here's the relevant lines main():
+I'll try to reduce this section to the bone, here's the relevant lines in main():

 	 0x08048648   mov dword [esp], 0x8049bc0
 	 0x0804864f   call fcn.080485ac